UPPMAX/R-matlab-julia-HPC/docs/advanced/thread_parallelism/README.md

     be shared by sending data between nodes.

-## Exercise X2: learns a faster programming language?
+## Exercise X2: learn a faster programming language?

 As can be seen in the benchmark, some programming languages are faster than others.
 This warrants the question: